linsalrob/PhiSpy/README.md

 # SOFTWARE REQUIREMENTS

 PhiSpy requires following programs to be installed in the system.
+NOTE: You can ignore this if you're using the singularity container method of installation.

 1. Python - version 2.7.2 or later
 2. Biopython - version 1.58 or later